 After our tour we’ll race back to the main street and stake our claim on the best spots available for the evening’s Krampuslauf!
 As dusk settles on the Altstadt, the darkness is broken by flames, torches, and flares.
 The quite mountain city roars into the night as hundreds of demons stalk the parade route with their cowbells clanging while they whip mischief makers along the way.

-Once the wicked have been punished and the streets are cleared, we’ll make our way to Welscher Stubn for dinner in a traditional Austrian restaurant.
+Once the wicked have been punished and the streets are cleared, we’ll make our way to atraditional Austrian restaurant for dinner.

 We’ll drop our gear at the hotel and dash off for lunch on our own before regrouping for our “mountain” tour of the area.
 You’ll visit nearby sites including the Berchtesgaden Salt Mine and the infamous “Eagle’s Nest” of Adolf Hitler.